Mount Everest Base Camp Trek – The Ultimate Trekking Experience

 - Visit the Sherpa museum in Namche Bazar.

-- Exploring the settlement region of the Sherpas.
+- I am exploring the settlement region of the Sherpas.

 - Trek to the foot of the world’s highest mountain- Mt.
 Everest.